lacclab/OneStop-Eye-Movements/docs/source/preprocessing_analyses.md

+# Preproccessing and Reproducing Analyses

-# Preproccessing and Reproducing the Analyses in the paper "OneStop: A 360-Participant English Eye-Tracking Dataset with Different Reading Regimes":
+Preproccessing and Reproducing Analyses in the paper "OneStop: A 360-Participant English Eye-Tracking Dataset with Different Reading Regimes":

+The preprocess steps can be found in `src/process_sr_report.py` and `compute session summary.py`.

 The analyses in the OneStop paper can be reproduced by running `src/analyses.ipynb`.